yonrasgg/TechNomadiX/_posts/2020-03-20-python-variables.md

 ---

-**Next Steps**: In the next post, we'll explore **Tips and Rules for Naming Variables in Python**.
+**Next Steps**: In the next post, we'll explore **Aritmetic Operators**.
 You'll learn the best practices and common pitfalls to avoid.
 Keep learning and happy coding! 🎉